+OMLO is proud to acknowledge and honor Juneteenth, the oldest national observance of the ending of slavery in the United States.
 The holiday commemorates the events of June 19, 1865, when, two and a half years after the Emancipation Proclamation, Union troops arrived in Galveston, Texas to bring freedom to more than a quarter of a million enslaved Black Americans in the former Confederacy.

 We are also reminded of the crucial role that state and local governments play in advancing equality for all.
 Working for equality at the state and local levels is essential in implementing policy changes that drive meaningful social progress.
-As a firm with a long-standing history of serving local municipalities, as well volunteerism and outreach within our communities, we remain steadfast in our continued commitment to the fight against systemic racism and the desire to meet our country’s ideals and achieve true equality for all.
+As a firm with a long-standing history of serving local municipalities, as well as volunteerism and outreach within our communities, we remain steadfast in our continued commitment to the fight against systemic racism and the desire to meet our country’s ideals and achieve true equality for all.